 Much of what market research does is identify a target audience that will respond best to your product marketing.
 The results of this research should steer the content, the message, and which platforms to use for each customer type.
 Market research isn’t a one and done methodology, but rather, you should always be observing patterns and testing new options.
 Just because you think you got it doesn’t mean you got it for long.

 I previously wrote about how to use research to craft your message and get in front of your target audience.
 Now I want to focus on a few more techniques to grow your audience based on what you know about your current audience.
-Primarily I want to focus on lookalike audiences and remarketing to visitors to your website.
+Primarily I want to concentrate on lookalike audiences and remarketing to visitors to your website.

 The way it works is the platform will analyze the information they have about your list of people and compile similarities.
 Depending on the platform will depend on what similarities are available.
-Once these platforms finish analyzing the list, they build out a persona or personas of your target audience.
+Once these platforms finish analyzing the imported document, they build out a persona or personas of your target audience.
 It will then use the traits of these personas to deliver your ads to this newly compiled audience.

 In my opinion, Facebook is probably the best at this.
 Facebook, more than any other platform, has the most personal information stored about you.
-If you are an active user on Facebook it knows your gender, your relationship status, your likes, your interests, plus many other data points too numerous to mention here.
+If you are an active user on Facebook, it knows your gender, your relationship status, your likes, your interests, plus many other data points too numerous to mention here.